Twelve Goals, One Year: How To Conquer One ‘Resolution’ A Month

 We’re all set with the best of intentions come January, etching lofty goals into our journals to carry with us into spring, summer, fall, and winter.
 But let’s be honest with ourselves for a sec: the end of Resolution Season finds us loosening our wallets, dipping into the cookie jar, forgetting to say “thank you,” and foregoing the gym for just one more rerun of Friends on the couch.
 The idea of what our lives “should” look like and how our goals “should” play out gets us all tied up in knots we scramble to untangle come January 1st of the next New Year.

-To avoid those tangles and kick 2018 off on the right foot, why not rethink the way we make our resolutions?
+To avoid those tangles and kick this year off on the right foot, why not rethink the way we make our resolutions?
 All month long I’ll be diving in and digging deep on strategies to set your year ablaze – because no one success strategy works for everyone.

-I once read that when adopting a newer, healthier lifestyle (whether that means losing extra inches, lowering inflammation in your body, gaining muscle, or raising your body weight to a level at which it can function with energy and ease), it takes something like four weeks for you to feel a difference, eight for your friends to take notice…and twelve for acquaintance and strangers to start asking questions.
+I once read that when adopting a new lifestyle change, it takes something like four weeks for you to feel a difference, eight for your friends to take notice…and twelve for acquaintance and strangers to start asking questions.

 Okay, so maybe I read it on the ever-prestigious scientific journal that is Pinterest…but I love the picture it paints of slow and steady change, moment by moment.
 Sure, you can have an end result in mind.
 But most of the time, when we’re so tightly tied to one specific end result, we miss out on all the other great things that happen along the way.